2. Amplification options for conductive and mixed hearing loss; an introduction

 In 2006, Colletti and co-workers published a paper on coupling of the actuator of the Vibrant Soundbridge middle ear implant (VSB; active middle ear implant) directly to one of the cochlear windows for patients with conductive or mixed hearing loss (Colletti et al., 2006).
 Figure 2.6 shows the VSB in its classic application with its actuator (FMT; floating mass transducer) connected to the intact ossicular chain (to the incus) enabling the FMT to move in parallel to the stapes.
 The MPO of that classic VSB application, developed for patients with pure sensorineural hearing loss, was 102 dB HL (mean value at 1, 2 and 3 kHz; Snik et al., 2004).
 The right-hand part of Figure 2.6 shows the FMT in its alternative position, coupled to the round window of the cochlea, according to Colletti et al. Options to couple the FMT to the oval window have also been described (Venail et al., 2007; Shimizu et al., 2011).
 The measured MPO value with these adapted VSB devices for application in conductive and mixed hearing loss proved to be variable, between 65 dB HL and 88 dB HL (Zwartenkot et al., 2014).
 This variability is probably owing to the variable effectiveness of the individual coupling of the actuator to the cochlea (Shimizu et al., 2011).
 As an estimate, ignoring Zwartenkot et al.’s two cases with probably a poor coupling, a MPO of 80-88 dB HL was reported (see Table 2.1).

-With the recently introduced Codacs device (e.g. Lenarz et al., 2013; Figure 2.7), developed for patients with otosclerosis, the MPO could not be determined as it exceeded in all cases the patients’ LDLs (Zwartenkot et al., 2014).
-Thus, in principle, the Codacs is the only device that enables full utilization of the patient’s dynamic range of hearing; from the cochlear thresholds up to LDLs.
+With the Codacs device (e.g. Lenarz et al., 2013), developed for patients with otosclerosis, the MPO could not be determined as it exceeded in all cases the patients’ LDLs (Zwartenkot et al., 2014).
+Thus the Codacs was the only device that enabled full utilization of the patient’s dynamic range of hearing; from the cochlear thresholds up to LDLs.

 Figure 2.6 The Vibrant Soundbridge in classical application (for sensorineural hearing loss; left figure) with its actuator (FMT) coupled to the incus (shown enlarged) and the alternative application for conductive or mixed hearing loss with the FMT coupled to the round window membrane.
 Source: Internet